Go to integrated search

 New York Department of State Filing Requirements

-New York requires incorporation documents (Articles of Organization for an LLC or Certificate of Incorporation for a corporation) to be filed with the Department of State.
-The filing must include the entity name, principal business address, registered agent name and address, and member or shareholder information.
-Filing establishes the legal entity and provides public notice.
-Delays or errors in filing can leave founders operating as a general partnership (with unlimited personal liability) rather than under the intended liability shield.
+Delays or omissions in filing can leave founders operating as a general partnership — with unlimited personal liability — rather than under the intended liability shield.
 The Department of State typically processes filings within five to ten business days, though expedited processing is available for an additional fee.
+I always recommend confirming the filing status before representing to anyone that the entity is officially formed.

 2. Ownership Structure and Capital Contribution Framework